The Century Magazine: American nationalism

 An unsigned May 1885 editorial expressed pride over the belief of the staff that the periodical had achieved wide circulation while remaining a quality product.
 This reflected the view that as a general matter there was usually a tradeoff between quality and quantity.
 The Century was generally seen as a conservative magazine and hoped to promote reconciliation between the North and South after the trauma of the Civil War.
 According to J. Arthur Bond, the magazine was instrumental in creating and shaping post-war American nationalism.
-In the words of one contemporary, Gilder’s "spirited and tireless endeavor [ ] was to give the organic life of the American people purity of character and nobility of expression."
+In the words of one contemporary, Gilder's "spirited and tireless endeavor [ ] was to give the organic life of the American people purity of character and nobility of expression."
 During his tenure as editor, he promoted patriotism and the glorification of American historical figures.
-Seeing itself as having an "elevating" mission, its "mixture of nationalism and cultural advocacy informed even the most ‘ordinary’ of the magazine's articles."
-Often touching on many of these themes, Theodore Roosevelt wrote as a regular contributor to the magazine over three decades, a span which included one article he published while serving as President.
+Seeing itself as having an "elevating" mission, its "mixture of nationalism and cultural advocacy informed even the most 'ordinary' of the magazine's articles."
+Often touching on many of these themes, Theodore Roosevelt wrote as a regular contributor to the magazine over three decades, a span which included one article he published while serving as president.
 Gilder developed relationships with several contemporary prominent figures, including a close friendship with Grover Cleveland which he wrote about upon the death of the former president.
-It has been argued that the decline in the popularity of the magazine from the 1890s on was connected to the general triumph of more egalitarian ideologies and the collapse of nineteenth century romanticism and idealism.

-Concerns over national unity and the preservation of traditional American culture were reflected in the magazine’s writings on immigration.
+Concerns over national unity and the preservation of traditional American culture were reflected in the magazine's writings on immigration.
 An 1884 article discussed the composition and geographical distribution of immigrant populations, and expressed optimism over the prospect of the newer Americans assimilating into the larger population.
 At the same time, the article warned that measures should be taken against potential threats to national unity through fractionalization.
 As immigration increased over the next few decades, however, The Century became more alarmed over its effects on the future of the country, citing concerns over, among other matters, crime, illiteracy, and the overpopulation of cities.
 In 1904, Senator Henry Cabot Lodge took to the pages of the magazine to argue for the importance of keeping out "undesirable" immigrants.
 Twenty years later, editor Glenn Frank attacked the Ku Klux Klan and other nativists, but nonetheless wrote that "[t]he hour for very severe restrictions on immigration has come…" The same author returned to some of the same themes when he again attacked the KKK several months later for both its religious and racial doctrines.